 Unique Considerations

-- Emotional Sensitivity: Individuals who hoard often have strong emotional attachments to their belongings.
-It’s essential to approach the situation with empathy and understanding to avoid causing distress.
+- Emotional Sensitivity: Addressing hoarding situations often involves strong emotional attachments to items.
+It's crucial to approach the cleanup with empathy and understanding.

 Special Equipment

-- Personal Protective Equipment (PPE): Includes gloves, masks, and goggles to protect against debris and potential contaminants during the cleanup.
+- Protective Gear: Includes gloves, masks, and goggles to protect against dust, mold, and potential sharp objects during the cleanup.

 Expert Tips